Renault Monastella: Details and evolutions

 Initially the radiator was positioned behind the engine, reflecting the normal layout for Renault engine compartments during most of the 1920s.
-However, starting with the massive new Reinastella at the end of 1928, Renault moved the radiator to a more conventional position ahead of the engine, and by time of the next motor show, in October 1929, all Renaults including the Monastella's, lost the old "wind-cutter" grill-free front panel, in favour of a conventional front grill, reflecting the positioning of the radiator to a more "normal" position, just ahead of the engine block.
+However, starting with the massive new Reinastella at the end of 1928, Renault moved the radiator to a more conventional position ahead of the engine, and by time of the next motor show, in October 1929, all Renaults including the Monastella's, lost the old "wind-cutter" grille-free front panel, in favour of a conventional front grille, reflecting the positioning of the radiator to a more "normal" position, just ahead of the engine block.
 (This also meant an end to the prominent "gills" just ahead of the doors on the sides of the hood/bonnet that had formerly directed air onto the radiator.)

-In 1931 the new engine is more powerful with 33HP and new grill.
+In 1931 the new engine is more powerful with 33HP and new grille.

 In 1933 ceased the production and the car was replaced by the Renault Primastella.